 If you run more than one Etsy shop, your 1099-K will add all your sales between each shop that has the same taxpayer ID number on file, and the same 1099-K will be available for download in each shop.

 In some cases, Etsy collects sales tax from buyers and remits it to tax authorities on behalf of sellers.
-If Etsy has collected tax on your behalf, these amounts won’t appear on your 1099-K form.
+Etsy collects and remits sales tax for many states on your behalf.
+These totals won't be reflected in your 1099- K.

 Why doesn't my gross sales match my revenue, deposits, or net profit?